 After closing the show with her hit single Running, Jessie stayed to endure the arduous process of meeting all of those who bought the record; to sign the CDs and to take pictures and chitchat with her fan base.
 We can only hope that Jessie Ware does continue to do what she does in order to keep her infectious and exclusively talented spirit alive by running from major signings and remaining independent, so she can churn out the exceptional, rare material and performances both experienced at RTE last night and on her debut and yet still manage to keep her down-to-earth character about her.

 Matt Di Salvo

-Watch the trailer for Wildest Moments, her latest single here:
+Watch the video for Wildest Moments, her latest single, here: